 Is the weather forecast for your wedding day blistering?
 Rent a Sno-Cone machine, popsicle bar, or ice cream stand and chill out!

 Give the backstory to any family recipes you're serving.
 Keep the explanations short and significant, and include them on the printed menu.
-For example, "Aunt Martine's French Onion Soup/Grandma Betty’s peach pie."
+For example, "Aunt Martine's French onion soup" or "Grandma Betty’s peach pie."

 Give each reception table a name (for example, "China") that relates to your courtship.
 Have a tent card on the table with a short explanation: "We met sophomore year of college here during a study abroad program!"

-Add unexpected elements into your bouquet to give it your own touch.
+Add unexpected elements to your bouquet to give it your own touch.
 We love how feathers complement a large king protea in this arrangement.

 Have a cultural dance that's a favorite at family weddings?
 From the tarantella (Italian) to the money dance (Cuba), ethnic jigs give a party a distinctive flavor.

-Think papaya filling (the Philippines), cannoli cream icing (Italy), pomegranate glaze (Middle East).
-No problem if the groom is from a different country—think multiple tiers!
+Think papaya filling (the Philippines), cannoli cream icing (Italy), and pomegranate glaze (Middle East).
+No problem if the groom is from a different country—you can always showcase multiple tiers!

 Instead of displaying the menu on standard stationery, get creative and have it sprawled across plates, marble, or charcuterie boards in elegant calligraphy.